 In the certificate of need application, the applicant estimated that construction of the project, along with substation construction and all substation equipment, including STATCOMs and series compensation, at \$1.14 billion.
 This estimate cost represents the sum of the expenditures over the life of the project and includes all transmission line areas, three new substations and modifications at Sherco Substation and Sherco Solar West Substation.
 Project costs include materials, construction, permitting and design costs, risk contingencies, finance costs, and ROW/land acquisition costs.

-The transmission line is expected to cost approximately \$3.8 million per mile (including land acquisition).
-Applying this per-line cost, the project costs as presented in the route permit application are as shown in Table 3-21.
+Based on the certificate of need application, the transmission line is expected to cost approximately \$3.8 million per mile (including land acquisition).
+The applicant filed direct testimony on September 6, 2024 (eDocket No. 20249-210020-03), that updated the cost per miles to approximately \$4.4 million per mile.
+Applying this per-line cost and based on the updated information reflected in the direct testimony, the total project costs would range from \$1.27 billion to \$1.30 billion depending upon the route selected as shown in Table 3-21.
+As described in the applicant's certificate of need application, the project's total cost would be recovered from Xcel Energy retail customers.
+For the typical residential customer using 650 kWh per month, the bill impact in 2028, the first full year after the gen-tie in-service date, would be approximately \$1.86 per month.